Yureien/TextGenerator-Keras/README.md

                         Batch size.
 If you get a OutOfMemory error, reduce the batch size.
 On big memory GPUs, you can increase this, but not by much.
 Default: 128

+  -save_dir SAVE_DIR    Directory where to save the weights.
+Default: weights
 ```